 ASC 820 (FAS 157) defines fair value as ‘the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.’

 In other words, the amount that would be paid in exchange for an asset (in this case, the employee stock options) if it were bought and sold by potential buyers and sellers in a market is the fair value.
 The fair value is an estimate of the current value at a given time.

 While ASC 718 has not prescribed a set way of fair valuation, it has suggested a few factors that must be considered while evaluating an option, such as duration, variance, the strike price (exercise price), and dividend yield.

 There are three methods of valuation listed in the 409A, which talks about equity valuation.
 There are also popular statistical models like the Black Scholes Option Pricing Model.

 Step 2: Allocating the Expense, Period-Wise

 Once the fair value has been calculated, it needs to be allocated across multiple years.
-This is because the benefit of the expense from stock compensation is enjoyed for a long period of time, and it is only rational to distribute the expense over a period of time.
+This is because the benefit of the expense from stock compensation is enjoyed for a long period, and it is only rational to distribute the expense over some time.

 For this, you have to determine the life of the option or the number of years over which the fair value has to be distributed.
 This concept is quite similar to ascertaining the useful life of a tangible, depreciating asset like machinery.